 The Advisory College is designed to provide academic and personal support to students throughout their medical school experience.
-Every student is assigned to one of six colleges, forming a community with two faculty College Advisors and peers from multiple cohorts.
+Every student is assigned to one of seven colleges, forming a community with two faculty College Advisors and peers from multiple cohorts.
 Partnerships with College Advisors are longitudinal, lasting until graduation.
 College Advisors cannot formally evaluate students in the academic setting or serve as a medical provider to avoid any conflicts of interest.

 College Advisors assist students through a series of lunches, required one-on-one meetings, and social events.
 Students are always welcome to request meetings with their college advisors at any time.
 All students can expect required, one-on-one College Advisor meetings at the following times:

 - First semester between August and September (focus: adjusting to medical school and study habits)

 - Second semester between January and March (focus: summer opportunities)

 MS2 Foundation Phase